Hersheys Logo

 Hershey's Logo 1968

-Starting in 1964, the company needed changes and a second wind to fight competitors.
+Starting in 1964, the company needed to make changes and to find a second wind to compete with competitors.
 Hershey modernized production and acquired three other companies.
 Two of them produced pasta.
-Therefore 1968, it was decided to rename the company to Hershey Foods Corporation.
+Therefore, in 1968, the company was renamed Hershey Foods Corporation.
 The logo during this period became more contrasting, symbolizing a new heyday.
 Under the apostrophe, a ® sign appeared, denoting a registered trademark.

 1970 – 1973